rowbot-dev/rowbot.io/README.md

 # rowbot.io
 A rowing schedule manager

+Briefly, the goal is to quickly manage the problem of finding a replacement for a position if someone drops out.
+An exact number of people are needed to fill the available roles, and events often take place very early in the morning (between 5am and 7am).
+Because of this, the roster needs to be solid the night before or even earlier.
+This inevitably leads to a flurry of panic the night before an event to lock everything down.

+This application smoothes that process by keeping a roster of people with their confirmation, and a list of reserves for an event.
+If someone drops out, it is on them to notify the reserves and fill their place.
+The number of times a person drops can be recorded, and they can be disciplined.
+If someone offers themselves as a reserve, their slate can be wiped clean.

+This model applies very well to a number of sports, but I wanted to start with rowing, as that is what I experienced personally as the Men's Captain of the St. Edmund's College Boat Club.

 ## Install

 Requires python3.6 and an internet connection.

 1. Go to directory
 2. Virtualenv: ~$ python3.6 -m venv .
+3. Activate the virtualenv with ~$ source ./bin/activate
-3. Requirements: ~$ pip install -r reqs/development.txt
+4. Requirements: ~$ pip install -r reqs/development.txt
-4. Create settings config: ~$ open django_backend/settings/conf.json
+5. Create settings config: ~$ open django_backend/settings/conf.json
 `{"path": "settings.development.np"} # path within django_backend/`
 If you want to override settings, you can create a new file and enter the path here.
 This file will not be tracked.
-5. Database: ~$ python manage.py migrate
+6. Database: ~$ python manage.py migrate
-6. Start a second shell, go to redis_scheduler/
+7. Start a second shell, go to redis_scheduler/
-7. Start redis server: ~$ ./start.sh
+8. Start redis server: ~$ ./start.sh
-8. Start a third shell, go to node_ws_gateway and install node if necessary: https://nodejs.org/en/download/
+9. Start a third shell, go to node_ws_gateway and install node if necessary: https://nodejs.org/en/download/
-9. Start websocket server: ~$ node server.js
+10. Start websocket server: ~$ node server.js
-10. In the first shell, remember to activate the virtualenv with ~$ source ./bin/activate
 11. Start the django development server: ~$ python manage.py runserver
 12. In a browser, go to localhost:8000.
 13. Check plan/phases.txt